How Much Does SR-22 Insurance Cost?

 Maintain a Clean Driving Record

-SR-22 insurance costs decrease if you don’t get more traffic tickets or at-fault accidents.
-Good driving behavior can lower your risk profile and reduce your insurance premiums after the first year of your new policy.
+SR-22 insurance costs decrease when you don’t get more traffic tickets or cause at-fault accidents.
+Good driving behavior can lower your risk profile in the eyes of your insurance company.
+This can possibly reduce your insurance premiums after the first year of your new policy.

 Review Your Options

-As you near the end of your first year with an SR-22, request a rate review from your current insurer.
-If they don’t offer a lower rate, shop with other providers to see if you qualify for a better price.
-Since insurers adjust their rates based on risk assessment models, switching companies may save you money as you work towards reinstating a regular policy.
+At the end of your first year with an SR-22, request a new quote from your current insurer.
+If they don’t offer a lower rate, shop with other insurance companies to see if they can give you a better price.

 SR-22 insurance is initially expensive, but following these tips can help you find the cheapest coverage and lower costs.